Ivy Smith

-Ivy Smith was an African American vaudeville performer and recording artist in the United States.
+Ivy Smith was a vaudeville performer and recording artist in the United States.
 She used the pseudonyms Ruby Rankin and Sally Sad.
 She recorded "Sad and Blue" / "Third Alley Blues", "Cincinnati Southern Blues" / "Barrel House Mojo", and "Ninety Nine Years Blues / Too Mean to Cry Blues (1927) (Iva Smith) at Paramount Records in 1927.
+She was African American.

-She performed as a vaudeville act and records with Cow Cow Davenport.
+She performed as a vaudeville act and recorded with Cow Cow Davenport.
 They recorded on Vocalion Records.

 Smith performed with Cow Cow Davenport as the Chicago Steppers and they recorded together.
 Their recordings include "Sad and Blue" and "My Own Man Blues".
 A compilation of their works was released in 1993 and reissued in 2002.